-John Livengood is a Managing Director in the Global Construction Practice.
-John has more than 37 years of experience in construction, design, delay analysis and litigation support.
-He is a registered architect and attorney, with proficiency in architectural design, construction, project management, government contracts, litigation support, mediation, arbitration, and construction litigation.
+John Livengood is a managing director in the global Construction practice.
+He has more than 38 years of experience in construction, design, delay analysis and litigation support.
+Livengood is a registered architect and attorney, with proficiency in architectural design, construction, project management, government contracts, litigation support, mediation, arbitration, and construction litigation.

 Selected engagement experiences include:

 - Led the expert cost and productivity team that lived and worked on site in Hong Kong developing a $500 million arbitration claim stemming from design defects and interference by other prime contractors.
 The detailed costs analysis was tied to the productivity and schedule analysis.
 The claim settled during arbitration.